Puberty and growing up

 - Talk openly and casually - while you're doing something else, such as washing up or driving the car - as this gives the message that it is not something secretive or to be afraid of.

 - Be open about your own beliefs and attitudes, but be prepared to discuss them and listen to your child's point of view.

-- Read books, leaflets and watch videos or take advantage for example of a situation that might arise on the television and which might help trigger a conversation.
+- Read books and leaflets, watch videos and take advantage of situations that might arise (for example on television) that might help trigger a conversation.